Beth Ford: Land O'Lakes

 In August 2019, Ford was one of 181 leading CEOs in the United States to sign Business Roundtable's new Statement on the Purpose of a Corporation.
 The new statement include that companies should serve not only their shareholders, but also deliver value to their customers, invest in employees, deal fairly with suppliers, and support the communities in which they operate.
 Ford is quoted as saying the new statement matches the history of Land O'Lakes as a farmer-owned cooperative.

 In February 2020, the Land O'Lakes company removed the Native American woman as its logo on its butter and cheese products.
 Ford is quoted as saying the removal of the "butter maiden" to the words "farmer owned" was more about what the farmer-owned co-op wanted to communicate rather than what it didn't, that the change did not come from pressure placed on the company.
 She stated that the new images of fields, lakes, and farmers on their packaging represent Land O’ Lakes is a cooperative, owned not by public market shareholders but by the farmers who make its butter, animal feed and more.

 In a 2022 interview, Ford shared her experience on what has shaped her to become a CEO.
 Ford gave advice on how she pays attention to her physical health that which gives her mental clarity.
 She practices gratitude to her family and her support team.
 Ford emphasises two traits that she sees are essential in business; humility and authenticity.

+Appearances & recognition

 In 2018 Ford was named in Fortune's Most Powerful Women in Business list.
 Ford was named to the Fortune Most Powerful Women List in 2020 for the third year in a row.
 Ford was also named to the 2021 and 2022 Fast Company Queer 50 list.